Major General Philip Kearny Memorial Grave

 Commissioned in 1837, Philip Kearny Jr. studied cavalry tactics at the famous French cavalry school at Saumur and fought with the Chasseurs d'Afrique in Algiers (1840).
 His fearless character in battle inspired his French comrades to nickname him "Kearny le Magnifique" (Kearny the Magnificent).
 After receiving the French Legion of Honor, he returned to the United States and prepared a cavalry manual for the U.S. Army based on his overseas experiences.

 Noted for his leadership in the Mexican-American War (1846-1848), Kearny led a daring cavalry charge at the Battle of Churubusco and suffered a wound to his left arm, which was later amputated.
 When the Civil War broke out in 1861, Kearny returned to the Army in spite of his disability.
 Appointed as a brigadier general, he trained and commanded the First New Jersey Brigade.
-Kearny was killed in action on September 1, 1862, at the Second Battle of Bull Run.
+Kearny was killed in action on September 1, 1862, during the Battle of Chantilly.

 Confederate General Robert E. Lee returned Kearny's remains to the Union under a flag of truce, to ensure that he would receive a proper burial.
 Kearny was originally buried at Trinity Church in his native New York.
 Fifty years later, in 1911, his remains were reinterred at Arlington, in the eastern part of the Officers' Section (Section 2).
 President William Howard Taft presided over the reinterment ceremony.